zll961020/LatentSync/README.md

 ### 2. Command Line Interface

-Run the script for inference, which requires about 6.5 GB GPU memory.
+Run the script for inference:

 ```bash
 ./inference.sh
 ```

-You can change the parameter `guidance_scale` to 1.5 to improve the lip-sync accuracy.
+You can change the parameters `inference_steps` and `guidance_scale` to see more results.

 ## 🔄 Data Processing Pipeline